MariloyH/MechaCar_Statistical_Analysis/README.md

 <img width="793" alt="D1Summary()" src="https://user-images.githubusercontent.com/102195803/179312746-40b806ab-b50a-446c-b56c-2015cb2c9508.png">

-nd write a short summary using a screenshot of the output from the linear regression, and address the following questions:

-Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+ #- Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+    From the summary, we can see that only the variables "vehicle_length" and "groun_clearance" provided a non-random amount of variance.
-Is the slope of the linear model considered to be zero?
-Why or why not?
+ #- Is the slope of the linear model considered to be zero?
+No.
+    Why or why not? because we have correlacion between the metrics and and the dependent variable, mpg
-Does this linear model predict mpg of MechaCar prototypes effectively?
-Why or why not?
+ #- Does this linear model predict mpg of MechaCar prototypes effectively?
+Yes Why or why not?
+Because in the summary we can observe that the R squared is